Karthik7TR/Karthik_poc/step_by_step_instructions.md

 ```sh
 cumulus-installer --profile-name ${AWS_PROFILE} --installer-file installer_input.yaml install
 ```
+4. Sometime after it completes, you'll get a standard email from your new SNS topic asking you to confirm your subscription.
+Do so as we will be using it to approve promotions.

 # Pipeline
 We will now create your end-to-end pipeline.
 This will be used to build the code, bake a container image and publish it to ECR, and deploy this image to the two ECS services you created with Cloud IaC.